Academic Information and Policies

 • Waldorf University students, like all citizens, are expected to know and abide by local, state, and federal laws.
 The local, state, and federal regulations related to alcohol and drugs include, but are not limited to, the following:

-• It is unlawful for persons under the age of 21 to possess, purchase, attempt to purchase, or consume an alcoholic beverage, except in special circumstances or when accompanied by a parent, spouse, or guardian of legal drinking age.
+• It is unlawful for persons under the age of 21 to possess, purchase, attempt to purchase, or consume an alcoholic beverage, except in exceptional circumstances or when accompanied by a parent, spouse, or guardian of legal drinking age.

 • It is unlawful to operate a motor vehicle when impaired by alcohol or other drugs.